CompileNix/docker-nginx/Readme.md

 ## What is this?
-A set of smol [Nginx](https://nginx.org/en/) container images, built from source (using fedora) into a `FROM scratch` container image.
+A set of smol [Nginx](https://nginx.org/en/) container images, built from source (using fedora and glibc) into a `FROM scratch` container image.

 The primary motivations for this container image are:
 - up-to-date libraries and build-tools
 - frequently used and popular 3rd party modules built-in
-- smaller image size
+- small image size
 - ability for custom source code [patches](./patches/)
 - multiple image variants, to balance between size and features